-There has never been a facility in the United States solely dedicated to the training of Canine Disaster Search Teams, so SDF took on the challenge of bringing this resource to the nation.
-Our National Training Center (NTC)—where rescued dogs become rescuers—is where all of America’s Search Teams will receive the preparation they need for the most difficult deployments.
+There has never been a facility in the United States solely dedicated to the training of Canine Disaster Search Teams, so in 2009 SDF took on the challenge of bringing this resource to the nation.
+Our National Training Center (NTC)—where rescued dogs become rescuers—is where all of America’s Search Teams receive the preparation they need for the most difficult deployments.

 The state-of-the-art facility occupies 125 acres of donated historic ranch land in the beautiful foothills of Santa Paula, CA—90 minutes north of Los Angeles.
 The site is the ideal place for our specially designed kennels, beginning and advanced training areas, handlers’ accommodations, classrooms and staff offices.
-In addition, for the first time since our founding in 1996, all SDF’s staff and canine candidates are now together in the same place.

 Canine evaluation and training